NLnetLabs/routinator/source/manual-page.rst

       RRDP-related network operations, i.e., connects, reads, and writes.
 If the value is missing, a default timeout of 300 seconds will be used.
 Set the value to 0 to turn the timeout off.

-rrdp-fallback-time
-      An integer value specifying the maximum number of seconds since a last successful update of an RRDP repository before Routinator falls back to using rsync.
-The default in case the value is missing is 3600 seconds.
-If the value provided is smaller than twice the refresh time, it is silently increased to that value.

 rrdp-connect-timeout
       An integer value that, if present, sets a separate timeout in seconds for